rails/rails/guides/source/action_mailer_basics.md

 #### Sending Email To Multiple Recipients

-It is possible to send email to one or more recipients in one email (e.g., informing all admins of a new signup) by setting the list of emails to the <tt>:to</tt> key.
+It is possible to send email to one or more recipients in one email (e.g., informing all admins of a new signup) by setting the list of emails to the `:to` key.
 The list of emails can be an array of email addresses or a single string with the addresses separated by commas.

 ```ruby
 class AdminMailer < ActionMailer::Base